intento/intento-csharp/README.md

 Be careful!
 CheckAsyncJob methos is in intento, not in translate.

 ## async-await
 All API calls are available in synchronious and asynchronious versions, all asynchronious has the same parameters but name ends with Async.
-All synchronious versiona implemented by calling corresponding asynchronious version.
+All synchronious versions are implemented by calling corresponding asynchronious version.